javersa86/prod-vita-display-control-upgraded/doxydocs/mainpage.md

 The <b>Get Subsystem State Request</b> retrieves the state of all subsystems on the system on startup.

 The <b>Get System Version Request</b> retrieves the most recent version number of the system controller on startup.
 Also saves the most recent version of the display controller.

+### Backend Requests

 The <b>Set Settings Request</b> updates the values for pneumatic settings requests updates to the system controller.
 One pneumatic setting can be changed, such as updating the rate from 30 BPM to 90 BPM.
 But for implementing a <b>Preset</b>, all pneumatic settings can be changed.
 When <b>Limited O<sub>2</sub> Oxygen Concentration</b> is less than the current oxygen concentration, oxygen concentration is updated. <b>\htmlonly Humidity\endhtmlonly</b> on the jet line and the auxiliary line is updated at once.
+All setting updates are logged to the <b>Log Manager</b>.
 When updating <b>\htmlonly Humidity\endhtmlonly</b>, levels will be converted to the following percentages:
 - level 4 to 100%
 - level 3 to 70%
 - level 2 to 50%
 - level 1 to 30%
 - level 0 to 0%

-The <b>Get Measured Request</b> retrieves measurements running on the system, such as for detecting water on the system, O2 Calibration Voltages, or low and high O2 Calibration values.
+The <b>Get Measured Request</b> retrieves measurements running on the system, such as for detecting water on the system, O<sub>2</sub> Calibration Voltages, or low and high O<sub>2</sub> Calibration values, and saves the measurements to the <b>State Manager</b>.

 The <b>Clear \htmlonly Warning \endhtmlonly Request</b> clears warnings running on the system by ID.
 If the warning ID is 59, the display will clear the Service Due warning in the warning manager.
+If \htmlonly <b>PIP Disconnection Monitoring</b> \endhtmlonly is active, the \htmlonly PIP \endhtmlonly Disconnection warning is triggered and ventilation stops.
+Clearing the warning will restart ventilation.
+If the warning ID is either 4, 5, 6, or 7, (the <b> No Water Detected </b> warnings), the warning will be cleared, but the device will also attempt to pump water into the system if a water tube is connected.
+The warning that is cleared is logged to the <b> Log Manager </b>.

-The <b>Enable Op Mode Request</b> enables or disables an Op Mode on the system.
+The <b>Enable Op Mode Request</b> enables or disables an Op Mode available in <b>Operation Modes</b> to the <b>State Manager</b> and the system.
+All Op Mode activities are logged to the <b>Log Manager</b>.
 Based on which Op Mode is enabled or disabled, different activities in the \htmlonly Backend \endhtmlonly occur:

 <table>
     <tr>